Hello from everyone at Bungie,

 - Poland: Visit The Equaversity Foundation and ILGA Europe

-- Russia: Visit the Russian LGBT Network, the Moscow Community Center, and Rainbow Railroad
+- Russia: Visit the Moscow Community Center, and Rainbow Railroad

 - South Africa: Visit Durban Gay and Lesbian Centre, OUT, and the Triangle Project